ichbinkk/ichbinkk.github.io/_pages/about.md

   - /about.html
 ---

-- I am a postdoctoral research fellow at The Hong Kong Polytechnic University.
-- My research lies at the intersection of artificial intelligence and medical image analysis.
+- My research lies at the intersection of artificial intelligence, industrial manufacturing, and medical image analysis.
-- I am dedicated to designing machine learning algorithms for biomedical data analysis, with a primary focus on industrial amd medical images.
 - I obtained my PH.D. degree in Zhejiang University in July 2021.
 If you are interested in doing research with me, please send me an email.
+- I am a postdoctoral research fellow at The Hong Kong Polytechnic University in the group of Prof. [Jing Qin](https://research.polyu.edu.hk/en/persons/jing-qin).

+***

 Recent News
 ======